northbear/mp-app-ek/README.md

 * Image builds can be integrated to docker-compose.
 So the images will be built on-fly
 * Using gin2 framefork can be considered as overkill for this case.
 There is more simple frameworks and libraries to handle microservice logics, session, auths
-* Basic logs and logs gin framework are not unified (gin framework adds `[GIN]` prefix).
+* Basic logs and logs of gin framework are not unified (gin framework adds `[GIN]` prefix).
 It may make log processing more comlicated
-* There is requied manual definitions for indecies and filters in Kibana UI for getting useful data and metrics
+* There are required manual definitions for indecies and filters in Kibana UI for getting useful application data and metrics
 * README.md for web and auth services describing API are not provided. :(

 ## Reference